uriahsanders/NOHTML/README.md

 Improving the script overall, as it originated as a little experiment, so it's pretty bad :P,

-Option to use objects instead of function arguments for most methods,

-support for both classes and id's,

 support for more HTML (ul's, tables, etc.)

 In closing: